 Interesting, Exciting, and Funny Books

-Here is a list of the best books featuring tweens (ages 8-12)--both Chinese and Chinese-American--which have been published in the last few years.
+Here is a list of the best books featuring tweens (ages 8-12)—both Asian and Asian-American—which have been published in the last few years.

-This site cover mostly fiction books, but there are a few nonfiction books to see if you scroll towards the end.
-I've included a nice cookbook for tween to use as well as the granddaddy of all nonfiction--one of the Eyewtiness books, known for their stunning photos.
+This site cover mostly fiction books, but there are a few nonfiction books if you scroll towards the end.
+I've included a nice cookbook for tweens to use as well as the granddaddy of all nonfiction—one of the Eyewitness books, known for their stunning photos.

 There is a little something for everyone here: mystery, fantasy, kung fu, folk tales, and funny stories with interesting characters.

 For her first book,Front Desk, Kelly Yang drew on many of her experiences as an immigrant from China in the 1990s when her family managed a series of motels in the U.S. Her main character, Mia Tang, is a 10 year old who manages the front desk of the Calivista Motel in Anaheim, California.